 Transition into student life by completing these important steps:

-- Submit a photo for your DragonCard student ID.
+- Submit a photo online in advance for your DragonCard student ID.

 - Review your billing information, financial aid award, and enrollment status with Drexel Central.